 Six Flags Magic Mountain

-Ventura is also the gateway to Channel Islands National Park.
+The gateway to Channel Islands National Park.
 Composed of five rustic islands, Channel Islands National Park is a true SoCal gem.
-A boat ride brings visitors to the islands for off-the-beaten-path hiking, kayaking and camping.
+Island Packers Cruises brings visitors to the islands for off-the-beaten-path hiking, kayaking and camping.
 The closest island, Santa Cruz, is ideal for a day outing.
 One of our best adventures ever was a guided kayaking tour through several diverse sea caves around the island.
 We saw many orange Garibaldi fish (California’s state fish) and sea lions.

-Carpinteria, 20 minutes south of Santa Barbara, has great beaches, nature preserves, tar pits, and camping.
+Twenty minutes south of Santa Barbara, Carpinteria has great beaches, nature preserves, tar pits, and camping.
 There’s also a sandy play area for kids steps from the beach.
 Enjoy burgers and shakes at The Spot, and tacos at Padaro Beach Grill.
 And don’t miss the annual Avocado Festival in October, featuring creative avocado dishes, a guacamole contest, and entertainment.

 One of my favorite cities is Santa Barbara.
 If you’re driving through, stop for lunch and ocean views at Stearns Wharf.
+This summer, the Santa Barbara Zoo plans to open the Australian Walkabout, a 15,000 square-foot habitat designed to transport guests “Down Under.”
+Visitors can walk among the wallabies, kangaroos, emus and native birds.
 Spending the night?
 Santa Barbara has a variety of accommodations from cozy inns to posh resorts.
 Inland, within Santa Barbara County, are Solvang (a Danish town) and the Alisal Guest Ranch & Resort (an upscale dude ranch).

-About 95 miles north of Santa Barbara is San Luis Obispo County – SloCal, a play on its laid-back vibe.
+About 95 miles north of Santa Barbara is San Luis Obispo County.
+SloCal, a play on its laid-back vibe, is a California gem.
 Play at Pismo or Avila Beaches, and hike or kayak alongside sea otters in quaint Morro Bay, a small fishing village home to Morro Rock.
 Or go big and tour the historic Hearst Castle near San Simeon with its 38 bedrooms.
+If you have time, spend a night in Cambria, situated on dreamy Moonstone Beach.
 Another fun stop is Paso Robles, a small agricultural town with excellent wineries, breweries, and mineral hot springs.